Glavin001/Self-Service/README.md

 var s = new selfService;

-// Authenticate your connection by logging in with your credentials. s.login({'username': creds.username, 'password': creds.password }, function(error, response, localService) {
+// Authenticate your connection by logging in with your credentials. s.login({"username": creds.username, "password": creds.password }, function(error, response, localService) {
     if (!error) {
       // Successful
       localService.weekAtAGlance({ /*'startDate': new Date()*/ }, function(error, response, courses) {